ICT4LT

 Graham Davies, Editor-in-Chief, ICT4LT Website..

 Online: When you connect to the Internet you are working online.
 If you want to surf the Web using a browser, i.e. move from one page or one website to another, then you have to be online.
-If you connect from home via an older-style dial-up modem and a standard telephone line, this means that you are probably paying for your connection by the minute.
-If you are working at an educational institution or via an ADSL broadband connection at home, then you have permanent access to the Internet and are online all the time.
-See the Glossary for an explanation of ADSL and broadband.
-Note that sometimes people use the term "online" in the sense of having access to the Internet or email, as in the question "Are you online at home?"
+Most people connect to the Internet these days via an ADSL broadband connection but in some areas of the world older-style dial-up modems connected to a standard telephone line are still in use.
+See the Glossary for an explanation of ADSL, broadband, browser and modem.

-Offline: If you are writing a text with a word-processor or working with materials stored on a CD-ROM or a DVD, then you are working offline.
-If you save Web pages onto the hard disk of your computer and work with the pages that you have saved, you are working offline.
+Offline: If you are writing a text with a word-processor, creating a PowerPoint presentation, or working with materials stored on a CD-ROM or a DVD, then you are working offline.
+If you save Web pages onto the hard disc of your computer and work with the pages that you have saved, you are working offline.

 Contents of Section 2